caiiiycuk/js-dos/v7/docs/browser.md

 ###  2. Using emulators-ui (without js-dos services)

-js-dos v7 is based `emulators` and `emulators-ui` packages.
+js-dos v7 is based on `emulators` and `emulators-ui` packages.
 It provide additinal services over this two packages, if you don't need them, then you can use `emulators` and  `emulators-ui` packages directly.

 To change code above to use `emulators` and `emulators-ui` just change scripts imports to:
 ```html